Corporal Arthur Openshaw Siddell Smith

-This post about Corporal Arthur Smith, who died 100 years ago this week, appears with grateful thanks to Mark Hone, Bury Grammar School.
+This post about Corporal Arthur Smith, appears with grateful thanks to Mark Hone, Bury Grammar School.

 Bury Grammar School Centenary Roll of Honour: Corporal Arthur Openshaw Siddell Smith served in ‘D’ Battery, 23rd Brigade, Royal Field Artillery.
 He died of his wounds on 9th June 1918.
 He was 21 years old.